Lemonstand Review – eCommerce For Serious Business

 Enterprise Grade Cloud Hosting

-If you develop an open source application like Magento then you'll have to make sure that the server is configured properly and that it can cope with traffic surges at peak shopping times.
-In addition to that you'll have to come up with a backup strategy.
+If you develop an open source application like Magento, then you'll have to make sure that the server is configured correctly and that it can cope with traffic surges at peak shopping times.
+In addition to that, you'll have to come up with a backup strategy.